|

-Although I didn't know it at the time, 2013 was shaping up to be a very busy year and would end up being our last year at this Area51 location in Mount Pearl as Sandra and I were looking at houses.
+Although I didn't know it at the time, 2013 would shape up to be a very busy year and would end up being our last year at this Area51 location in Mount Pearl as Sandra and I were looking at purchasing our first home.

 Work in the shed began early in the new year as both Maffer and I installed Electric temperature gauges in our Skidoos to keep an eye on water temperature.
 The temperature probe replaces the air bleeder bolt on top of the water jacket.
-Full story can be found on either Maffer's REV project or mine and in the How To's Section.
+Full story can be found in the How to install an electric water temperature gauge article.

 Also in January the new copy of the Newfoundland Sportsman was out and low & behold my pic made the reader's photos page!
 It was from my successful Coyote hunt with Maffer a couple years ago in the Goulds.

-In February Sandra and I traded in our tired Suzuki Grand Vitara on a new Suzuki Kizashi.
-Its a 4 cylinder, all wheel drive, midsize sedan loaded with all the creature comforts and leather seats.
-Its a great vehicle that looks awesome in its pearl white paint, is great in snow, and good on fuel.
+In February Sandra and I traded in our tired Suzuki Grand Vitara on a new 2012 Suzuki Kizashi.
+It's a 4 cylinder, all wheel drive, midsize sedan loaded with all the creature comforts and leather seats.
+It's a great vehicle that looks amazing in its sparkly pearl white paint, is great in snow, and just sips fuel.

 Also in February Maffer picked up his new wheels and tires for his Can Am Outlander from Honda One.
 The stock 26" Carlisle's weren't cutting it so he upgraded to 27x10x12 Front, 27x12x12 Rear Maxxis Mudzillas on STI wheel with built in offset for wider tires.